webplatform/docs-wpd/Infrastructure/proposals/Site_status_problem_notification_messages/index.md

 == Notifying problem resolution ==

-# Append 'FIXED: ' to the status message title
+# Prepend 'FIXED: ' to the status message title
-# Put a '''Original announcement''' note before the announcement message
+# Put a '''Original announcement''' title before the original announcement message, and add a resolution state report.

 === All is back to normal.  (...) ===